Is Switzerland by train worthwhile?

 During rainy days, retreat into one of the numerous museums - many of which are included in the Swiss Travel Pass.
 We have dedicated an entire post to free things to do in Zurich, and there’s a nod to botanical gardens with free admission.

 Lindt Home of Chocolate in Zurich is a must-see for chocolate enthusiasts.
 The museum provides an interactive experience that highlights the history and production of Lindt chocolate.
 Visitors can also watch chocolate being made and sample some for free.
 It's a delicious and enjoyable way to learn about the art of chocolate making.

-Confiserie Sprüngli, located conveniently at Paradeplatz and other locations throughout Zurich, is a fantastic patisserie with a history dating back to 1836.
+Confiserie Sprüngli, located conveniently at Paradeplatz and other locations throughout Zurich, is a fantastic patisserie from 1836.
 One of their specialties is Luxemburgerli, a type of luscious macron.
-It’s best to ask for a sample in the shop, then decide to buy a sampler box with different flavors.
-And while you’re at it: sit down in the café and order the best hot chocolate in all of Zurich!
+It’s best to ask for a sample and buy a sampler box with different flavors in the shop.
+And while you’re at it, sit down in the café and order the best hot chocolate in Zurich!

 Another bucket list-worthy chocolate shop is Confiserie Teuscher.
 The shape and size of their Champagne truffles resemble a real-life truffle.
 And the center is filled with Dom Pérignon Champagne…

 Zurich is also home to the world’s oldest vegetarian restaurant.
-There are no compromises at Hiltl as the restaurant serves dishes that are both eye candy and delicious.
+There are no compromises at Hiltl, as the restaurant serves both eye candy and delicious dishes.